 6. How do you stand out from your competitors?

 Think about all the ways you may be different from your competitors.
 Do you offer more affordable products and services?
-Are you an eco-friendly company or perhaps use only natural materials?
+Are you an eco-friendly company or use only natural materials?
 Do you do any charity work or have discounted offers for those who may need it?

 Put an emphasis on what makes you one-of-a-kind and why your customers may love it.